d3/d3-array/README.md

 <a name="ascending" href="#ascending">#</a> d3_array.<b>ascending</b>(<i>a</i>, <i>b</i>)

 Returns -1 if *a* is less than *b*, or 1 if *a* is greater than *b*, or 0.
-This is the comparator function for natural order, and can be used in conjunction with the built-in array sort method to arrange elements in ascending order.
+This is the comparator function for natural order, and can be used in conjunction with the built-in [*array*.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method to arrange elements in ascending order.
 It is implemented as:

 ```js
 function ascending(a, b) {